Food shopping on a student budget can prove tricky especially when there isn't much of a budget to spend.

 Buy in bulk if you can

 It costs more upfront but you'll make long-term savings buying in bulk so if you have the money to hand it makes sense.
-We're not talking crates of stuff here, but simply buying bigger packets of foods you often eat (rice, pasta, etc.) works out cheaper gram for gram.
+We're not necessarily talking crates of stuff here, but simply buying bigger packets of foods you often eat (rice, pasta, etc.) works out cheaper gram for gram.
 Same goes for meat, buying a pack of eight chicken breasts for a month will be cheaper than buying packs of two each week.
 As above, use your freezer to store what you don't plan to immediately use.